Inaugural R3 Event: The Historical Exploitation of Black and Brown Bodies at UNC: Learning from the Past to Change the Present

 Read a related article from The Well.
 STORY HERE

 See below for related resources.

 - 1 Panelists:

 - 2.1 Recommendations related to the integration of UNC-Chapel Hill:

-- 2.2 Recommendations related to Laura Pratt’s presentation about tracing the life stories of the enslaved:
+- 2.2 Recommendations related to Laura Hart’s presentation about tracing the life stories of the enslaved: